-Seneca had many admirers—from Queen Elizabeth I, Ralph Waldo Emerson, Dante, Chaucer, Montaigne, John of Salisbury and many more—Seneca’s letters provide practical principles on leading a greater life and finding contentment.
-His ability to speak to our human condition, how we fit into this world and alongside nature, how we can persevere in times of adversity, are all relevant messages to today’s trials and tribulations.
+Seneca had many admirers—from Queen Elizabeth I, Ralph Waldo Emerson, Dante, Chaucer, Montaigne, John of Salisbury and many more—Seneca’s letters provide practical principles on living well.
+His ability to empathize the human condition, how we fit into this world and alongside nature, how we can persevere in times of adversity, are all relevant messages to today’s trials and tribulations.

 As Robin Cambell says, “Although Seneca wrote for a relatively narrow circle of educated persons (usually addressing his compositions to a particular friend or relative as if he were that person’s special spiritual advisor) his letters and essays show a Stoicism more closely reconciled with the facts and frailty of human nature.”